 The Debt Disease

-Resolution #3: Build a rainy day fund.
-Having money set aside to cover the unexpected will keep you on track in the New Year, and keep your credit score from dipping.
+Tip #3: Build an emergency fund.
+Having money set aside to cover unexpected expenses will give you peace of mind and keep your credit score from dipping.

-Resolution #8: Buy assets not things.
-Look to acquire a rental property, a new business or stocks.
+Tip #8: Buy assets not things.
+Focus on acquiring assets that give you a return on your investment, such as rental property, a new business, or stocks.
 Make investments in assets that will increase your net worth.